 Ohhhh my goodness I was so excited when I arrived home from work on Monday to find this parcel waiting for me from Cross Patch - the pattern and all the fabrics to make the Bountiful wall hanging by Gail Pan Designs, which is made with simple piecing and applique.
 This will be in my sewing bag on Saturday when I'm meeting up with some quilty-friends.
 This will keep me busy over the next few weeks, as I'm going to quilt this one myself.
 I'm planning a little trip with my daughter over to Sew and So's at Bungay on my day off on Tuesday, so will be looking for some backing fabric for this one and some wadding too!

-I really needed a new cosmetic bag, and as you can see I've used my favourite cosmetic bag pattern - Anna's Sminkepung by the Norwegian designer AnnAKa - teamed with some beautiful fabric from the Antique Rose collection by Lecien that I'd bought from Sew and So's of Bungay a few months ago.
+I like to have a supply of assorted items that I can gift to friends and family, and my favourite "makes" are these cosmetic bags.
+This is my favourite cosmetic bag pattern - Anna's Sminkepung by the Norwegian designer AnnAKa - and I've used some beautiful fabric from the Antique Rose collection by Lecien that I'd bought from Sew and So's of Bungay a few months ago for this one.
 It's quilted very simply in a pale teal variegated KingTut quilting thread, and embellished with some vintage lace trimming.

 *I bought this pattern Anna's Sminkepung several years ago online from Lapp-Elisa in Sweden.
 The patterns are still available - although the instructions are in Norwegian, I made mine by just following the diagrams.